 Further walks on other topics will be taking place during the coming months, please, stay updated on the information on the website and the Facebookprofile of the Center for Urban History.

-The walks will be guided by authors of the project "Imaginary Map of Literary Lviv (±1939 р.)", the researchers Viktor Martyniuk and Danylo Ilnytskyi.
+The walk was guided by authors of the project "Imaginary Map of Literary Lviv (±1939 р.)", the researchers Viktor Martyniuk and Danylo Ilnytskyi.